Survey: How healthcare professionals benefit from AI

 About the white paper

 The white paper "AI for healthcare professionals.
 Opportunities and challenges of medical and nursing AI applications" was written by members of the working group Health Care, Medical Technology, Care as well as the working group Innovation, Business Models and Processes of Plattform Lernende Systeme.
 The starting point was a workshop on "What does AI bring to healthcare professionals?" on March 29, 2022, at which 50 professionals from the medical and nursing fields discussed the opportunities and challenges of AI use in healthcare.
-The white paper is available for free download (in German).
+The white paper (in German) is available for free download.

 Linda Treugut / Birgit Obermeier